 - Tell others.
 Sticking to something isn’t easy, so when you tell someone they’re likely to ask how things are going or even want to get involved with you.
 Think about it, always so much easier to get out of your comfort zone with encouragement from others or a buddy that tags along.

 - Focus on smaller steps.
 Think of what you need to do in order to get to your goal and break it into smaller milestones that can be achieved one at a time.
-This will allow you to see the progress as you move towards the final goal.
+This will allow you to see the progress as you move towards reaching your goals.

 - Celebrate your wins.
 It’s easy to get discouraged, especially if results aren’t immediate.
 So try and focus on the wins, whether small or big acknowledge what you’ve achieved.